codelynx/ShogibanKit/README.md

 ![swift](https://img.shields.io/badge/Swift-5.1-orange.svg)
 ![license](https://img.shields.io/badge/License-MIT-yellow.svg)

-Shogi, or Japanese Chess, is beased on very complex rules, and it is hard to implement all basic rules.
-This ShogibanKit aims to implement such complex algorism to find valid move or action, or to find out whether it is checkmate or not.
+Shogi, or Japanese Chess, is based on very complex rules, and it is hard to implement all basic rules.
+This ShogibanKit aims to implement such complex algorithm to find valid move or action, or to find out whether it is checkmate or not.
 I also would like to state that ShogibanKit does not provide:

 - Any Graphical User Interface
-- Any Atificial Intelligence
+- Any Artificial Intelligence

 <font color="Silver">Status: Under Development</color>

-* Now, Swift 3 ready
+* Now, Swift 5.1 ready

 ## Coding Experiment
 It would be controversial for sure, I tried using Japanese for class names, variable names, and others.
 It is part of my experiment to see if coding with non English name would work or not, or impact of maintaining the code.
 For example, all type of pieces is expressed as follows using Japanese.
-It would be natual and easier to read code or Shogi player programmers.
+It would be natural and easier to read code or Shogi player programmers.

 ```.swift
 enum 駒型 : Int8 {